PeerDB-io/peerdb/README.md

 ## Status

 We support multiple target connectors to move data from Postgres and a couple of source connectors to move data into Postgres.
-Check the status of connectors here [here](https://docs.peerdb.io/sql/commands/supported-connectors)
+Check the status of connectors [here](https://docs.peerdb.io/sql/commands/supported-connectors)

 ## License